 Here are a few tips on what to consider on how to choose the right design agency:

 What can you afford?
 Don’t be scared to talk budget.
 Designers are not here to scam you; they are here to solve problems.
 It is important that you consider your budget upfront as it will affect whom you should be contacting in the first place (Student, Freelancer, Agency), and what level of expertise you can afford, along with what is achievable within your budget.

 Buy cheap – buy twice, or ‘the bitter after-taste of poor design will linger long after the sweetness of a low price has been forgotten’ is all so true.
 Paying extra for great design is always worth it.
 We have been contacted many times by clients asking us to fix what they have already paid for.
 It becomes costly paying twice so it’s always better to get it right from the start.

 Is the project suitable for the agency you are contacting?
+Look at the design services they offer.
 Have they done this type of work before?
 Don’t be too fixated on if they’ve done work within your sector, the right expertise and mindset is more important.
 Review the Agency portfolio, read their case studies to understand their way of working.
 Are they creative, are they strategic, will they be the right fit for your project?

 Local or not

 Do you need to see someone face-to-face?
 Are you comfortable working over Skype, phone and email?
 There’s no problem working with an agency across the globe these days, we have all the tools to do it smoothly (read our previous post on the tools we use when team-working remotely).
 It is however important to realize what you and your team prefer.
 And what is suitable for the project.
 If it’s signage or packaging, you might be better off working with a local agency for example versus an annual report or website design which can easily be created remotely.